ajermoshkina7/people-frontend/README.md

 ## Notes

 - Data is stored in a PostgreSQL database running in Docker.
-- Spring Boot auto-generates the schema (`ddl-auto=update`).
 - Axios is used in the frontend for API calls, and Bootstrap for styling.

 ---

 ## Conclusion

-Homework: Java Spring Boot + React.js based people management application.
+Homework: Java Spring Boot + React.js based users management application.